Pope Francis Pledges To End Catholic Church Cover-Ups Of Sexual Abuse

 “We have realized that these wounds never disappear and that they require us forcefully to condemn these atrocities and join forces in uprooting this culture of death,” he further wrote.

 The letter marks one of Francis’s most blunt attempts to address the abuse cases that have been eroding the Roman Catholic Church’s credibility over the past several decades, as he includes sharp calls for improved accountability.
-While Francis acknowledged systemic change is much needed with the Church’s structure, he proposed no concrete plan as to how the change should be implemented.
+While Francis acknowledged systemic change is much needed with the church’s structure, he proposed no concrete plan as to how the change should be implemented.

 Francis also addressed the Catholic Church’s tendency to cover up cases of abuse.
 Francis’s letter comes less than a week after a grand jury report released by the Pennsylvania attorney general contended that church leaders protected more than 300 “predator priests” in six dioceses across the state for decades at the expense of more than 1,000 victims, according to Reuters.

-The abuses detailed in a the Pennsylvania report included crimes against children—some as young as 2 years old—dating back to at least 1947.
+The abuses detailed in the Pennsylvania report included crimes against children—some as young as 2-years-old—dating back to at least 1947.
 Some of the children who were abused were also beaten with whips and shared in a “ring of predatory priests” within the Pittsburgh diocese, the report said, according to USA Today.

 Francis said the Pennsylvania report reflected “abuse of power and of conscience.”